rbisdorff/Digraph3/docSphinx/tutorial.rst

 			 'phys': 37, 'chem': 35, 'math': 27,
 			 'info': 33, 'elec': 14, 'mec': 13, }

-The *history sizes*, reported in :numref:`performanceQuantiles` above, indicate the number of Universities valuated in each one of the popular fifteen disciplines. *German Studies*, for instance, are thus valuated for 39 out of 41 Universities, whereas *Electrical* and *Mechanical Engineering* are only valuated for 14, respectively 13 Institutions.
-None of the fifteen disciplines are valuated in all the 41 Universities [30]_.
+The *history sizes*, reported in :numref:`performanceQuantiles` above, indicate the number of Universities valuated in each one of the popular fifteen subjects. *German Studies*, for instance, are valuated for 39 out of 41 Universities, whereas *Electrical* and *Mechanical Engineering* are only valuated for 14, respectively 13 Institutions.
+None of the fifteen subjects are valuated in all the 41 Universities [30]_.

 We may inspect the resulting 9-tiling score limits in a browser view.